Villanova-AI/villanova_developers/docs/villanova10/tutorials/devops/external-db.md

   - Cluster
 ```
 ### B. Configure an External Oracle DBMS
-This section describes the steps for the Entando Operator to auto-provision external Oracle databases for all of its needs, including Keycloak, two server DB, and another for the Component Repository as required in a typical Entando installation.
+This section describes the steps for the Villanova Operator to auto-provision external Oracle databases for all of its needs, including Keycloak, two server DB, and another for the Component Repository as required in a typical Villanova installation.

 #### Steps
-The process requires the reformulation of the custom resources for the App Engine, Keycloak server and database service prior your Entando installation.
+The process requires the reformulation of the custom resources for the App Engine, Keycloak server and database service prior your Villanova installation.
 Replace the variables below as required by your application, paying special attention to those with the prefix `YOUR-`.

-1. Edit the EntandoApp custom resource definition, using your namespace and application name:
+1. Edit the VillanovaApp custom resource definition, using your namespace and application name:
 ``` yaml
 apiVersion: entando.org/v1
 kind: EntandoApp